auth0/docs/articles/extensions/gitlab-deploy.md

 * **Gitlab_Repository**: The name of your GitLab repository.
 * **Gitlab_Branch**: The branch of your GitLab repository your extension should monitor.
 * **Gitlab_Token**: The personal access token to your GitLab repository for this account.
-For details on how to configure one refer to [Configure a GitLab Token(configure-a-gitlab-token).
+For details on how to configure one refer to [Configure a GitLab Token](configure-a-gitlab-token).
 * **Slack_Incoming_Webhook**: The URL used to integrate with Slack to deliver notifications.

 Once you have provided this information, click **Install**.